The strange case of the entity Gordon Davis

 John Ferguson's fictitious communications about his human life

 The first case concerns an entity that manifested itself – during a dozen sittings – as John Ferguson.
 Initially it was Nada, a control of the medium, to say that an entity wanted to talk but did not have enough strength, and to mention the names of Wescot Road and Brentwood as places associated with that entity.
-Although he had never visited it, Soal knew Brentwood, a rather ancient town about 18 miles east of London, as during his travels by train to London he passed through Brentwood station.
+Although he had never visited it, Soal knew Brentwood, a rather ancient town about 18 miles east of London, since during his travels by train to London he passed through Brentwood station.
 In the next sitting Soal asked Nada if the man from Brentwood would show up.
 Then a voice was heard: «I am John Ferguson – brother's name is Jim – Brentwood – I want to describe a house – in an avenue – trees on each side all big houses with gates painted dark red – quite large houses».
 When Soal asked him the avenue's name, Ferguson answered: «H – H – can't get it, but it begins with H. It's a large house.
 People there very musical.
 Keep fowls.
 I was 33 when I passed over – Jim is my brother».
 Ferguson then asked Soal to look for Jim, and when Soal asked him if Jim's house was on Wescot Road, the street that had been mentioned in the previous sitting, he replied that there was a link between the two families.

 Then Ferguson showed up again, with the same voice of the previous sitting, saying: «John Ferguson sends his love to brother Jim and his wife.
 Give my message».
 To Soal's new request about the address to which the message should be delivered, Ferguson repeated to look for an avenue H..., not better identified, adding that it was a large autonomous house.
 When Soal asked him about his passing over, Ferguson replied that it had occurred in March 1912, and confirmed that at the time he was 33 years old.
 However, he did not remember the place: it was in a very large town, but not Brentwood.
 He said he was an engineer, and remembered a room with big machines, and several men working under him.
 At Soal's question, if the place where he worked was in London, he replied that it could be, and when Soal asked him if he was married, he said: «Yes, married, but she passed over before me.
 One daughter Amy and she's dead».
 He then said that Amy had been buried in his own grave.
 At this point Nada intervened, saying that she could see the grave in a large cemetery with thousands of white gravestones, with a large cross and a date, 3rd March 1912.

 At next sitting the entity spoke again: «Good afternoon, it's John Ferguson speaking – I wasn't ill long, it was pneumonia after falling into the water – while we were fishing – boat upset.
 Jim and I got ashore and Jim took no harm.
 I caught my death».
 To Soal's questions about the incident, Ferguson replied that it did not happen at seaside, but in the estuary of a large river near the sea.
 He did not remember the name of the place, but he reported that his brother Jim was ten years younger than him.
-When Soal asked him about Jim's occupation, Ferguson said Jim had studied at the university, but then gave up his studies, he joined him.
+When Soal asked him about Jim's occupation, Ferguson said Jim had studied at the university, but then dropped out and joined him.
 He still did not remember Jim's address, but confirmed that the house was in Brentwood, adding that in the drawing room there was a picture with eyes that seemed to look around, and that lot of cats lived at this house.

 Some childhood memories come back to Soal's consciousness